fastlane/docs/docs/actions.md

 ----|------------
   `apk` | Path to your APK file
   `api_token` | API Token for Hockey Access
   `ipa` | Path to your IPA file.
 Optional if you use the _gym_ or _xcodebuild_ action.
 For Mac zip the .app.
-For Android provide path to .apk file
+For Android provide path to .apk file.
+In addition you could use this to upload .msi, .zip, .pkg, etc if you use the 'create_update' mechanism
   `dsym` | Path to your symbols file.
 For iOS and Mac provide path to app.dSYM.zip.
 For Android provide path to mappings.txt file
+  `create_update` | Set true if you want to create then update your app as opposed to just upload it.
+You will need the 'public_identifier', 'bundle_version' and 'bundle_short_version'
   `notes` | Beta Notes
   `notify` | Notify testers?
 "1" for yes
   `status` | Download status: "1" = No user can download; "2" = Available for download